-Governor's Welcoming Remarks at the SEACEN-OMFIF Policy Dialogue - “The Dollar, the Renminbi, and the Evolution of the International Monetary System”Speaker: Muhammad bin Ibrahim Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 31 May 2017
+Governor's Welcoming Remarks at the SEACEN-OMFIF Policy Dialogue - “The Dollar, the Renminbi, and the Evolution of the International Monetary System”Speaker: Governor Muhammad bin Ibrahim, FCB Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 31 May 2017

 Welcome to the SEACEN-OMFIF Policy Dialogue.
 I am privileged to be here as we assemble to exchange views, insights and perspectives on an interesting and contemporary issue.
 Indeed, the theme on “The Dollar, the Renminbi and the Evolution of the International Monetary System” not only has regional importance but also global implications.